 Your driving instructor will tell you when you’re ready to go for your drivers license.
 They’ll also help make the booking for you.
-It takes $33 to take the test.
 Once your booking is confirmed, you will get a receipt with the time, date and venue for your Practical Driving Test.
+Don’t nervous ah!

-The test will be conducted by a Driving Examiner (appointed by the Traffic Police), and consists of two parts.
-First, they’ll test your skills on a driving circuit.
-Then, you’ll go onto the public roads to test your abilities in interacting safely with other road users, as well as your ability to comply with traffic rules and regulations.
+The test will be conducted by a Driving Examiner and comprises two parts.
+First, they’ll test your skills on a driving circuit, then you’ll go onto the public roads to test your how well you interact safely with other road users, as well as your ability to comply with traffic rules and regulations.

-Serious mistakes will result in an immediate fail, which can be nerve-wracking.
+Serious mistakes will result in an immediate fail, which can be nerve-wracking (don’t mount kerb like us).
 Be sure to take a few deep breaths before starting.
 Think clearly, and trust in everything that you’ve learned.

 If you didn’t pass your first time (which is more common than you’d think) you can apply for a re-test as soon as you’ve booked two compulsory revision lessons.